w3c/wot-security/wot-security-metadata.md

 should only be combined with protocols supporting secure transport, eg. COAPS, HTTPS, and the equivalent.

+### Digest Authentication
+Scheme: 'digest'

+Uses a cryptographic digest, as specified (for HTTP) in RFC7616.
+The name can also be used for similar schemes in other protocols.

+TODO: are any other parameters needed, eg 'in'?

 ### OCF Security
 Scheme: `ocf`